Nine new NSW COVID-19 cases, gym concerns

 A COVID-19 cluster at a gym in Sydney’s CBD has grown to eight people, with authorities announcing nine new cases of the virus across NSW.

-NSW Health’s Jeremy McAnulty on Thursday also issued health alerts for a number of new venues including Hunters Hill Bowling Club on August 23, 4Pines Manly on August 23, Magpies Waitara on August 24 and Destro’s Pharmacy in Drummoyne on August 22.
+NSW Health’s Jeremy McAnulty also issued health alerts for a number of new venues including four in Sydney’s north: Hunters Hill Bowling Club on August 23, 4Pines Manly on August 23, Magpies Waitara on August 24 and Fitness First gym at Balgowlah.

+An alert was also issued for Destro’s Pharmacy at Drummoyne in the inner west on August 22.
-COVID-positive people also visited Fitness First gyms in the CBD and Balgowlah in Sydney’s northern beaches.

-Close contacts will be contacted and told to self-isolate for 14 days and seek testing.
+A COVID-positive person also frequented the Fitness First gym on Bond Street in Sydney’s CBD on August 21 and 22 and close contacts are being told to self-isolate for 14 days and seek testing.

+“We all have a part to play in stopping the spread of COVID-19 – if you’re unwell, stay in, get tested and isolate,” Dr McAnulty said in a statement.

+“While case numbers have remained low in the past two weeks, the virus continues to circulate in the community and we must all be vigilant,” he said.

 Riverstone High School and Wyndham College in Sydney’s northwest and Schofields Public School in the city’s west were also closed on Wednesday while student tests were processed.